ManyPrimates/manyprimates.github.io/project2.md

 We hope you also contribute to the analysis and writing and you may do so even if you have not contributed data to this project.
 If you want to be part of the analysis team or want to contribute to writing, please get in touch with the coordination team.
 Here are some additional resources for the study:

-Here are some additional resources for the study:

 - [Pre-registration for procedure](https://osf.io/qd5e7)
 - Pre-registration for analysis (to come)